espocrm/documentation/user-guide/quotes.md

 # Quotes

+Quotes feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

+Quotes are specific group of products or services with their prices that you quote to customers.

 Quotes has a relationship with Opportunity.
 You can add Quotes panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
 When creating a new quote linked to an opportunity it transfers opportunity items to the quote.

 You can add Quotes panel to Accunt's detail view to be able to see related quotes.
 You can do it at Administration > Layout Manager > Accounts > Relationships.